This is 2020 Learning

 What about the library and study spaces?

 UEA has excellent library facilities.
-We’ve been operating a digital library to ensure our current students have the resources they need.
-In September we’re planning to re-open the library with social distancing, one way systems and cleaning wipes in the IT spaces so you can wipe down your keyboards and mice after use.
+Our library is open with social distancing, one way systems and cleaning wipes in the IT spaces so you can wipe down your keyboards and mice after use.
 We will follow Government advice on opening times and student numbers.
 We can move quickly to a click and collect service if lockdown rules change.

 And you will also have plenty of space for small group and individual study.
 As well as many areas in the library, we are creating more than 100 new individual and group study spaces across the campus.